 Email marketing is a time-consuming process.
 You have to understand your audience well, know their interests, create content strategies, personalize this content, and reach out to the right people, with the right content, at the right time.
 There is a lot of repetitive manual effort that can be minimized with email automation.
-Let’s dive into what email automation is and how you can use it.
+Let’s dive into what email marketing automation is and how you can use it.

-Email automation is a way of sending relevant emails to your contacts at the right time, without any manual effort.
+Email marketing automation is a way of sending relevant emails to your contacts at the right time, without any manual effort.

 An email automation system sends emails whenever it meets a set of predefined rules.
 The emails can be sent instantly or scheduled for later.
 It lets you personalize your emails and target your contacts based on demographics, previous engagement, preferences, behavior, and more.

 Email automation has fast become a standard, with 49% of marketers using it.
 A good email automation strategy helps marketers scale up their email marketing.
 It allows you to be more efficient, personal, and consistent with your communication.
 Once configured, automation puts email communication for your common marketing workflows on auto-pilot.
 You can set up automation for sending a welcome message, periodic product usage tips, subscription renewal reminders, and pretty much everything else.
 Here are some of its key benefits.